dfarrel1/dots/README.md

 ---

-The extended purpose of this repo is allow for easy migration of most essential developer tools and environments from one linux based machine to another. [xtra](./xtra) is scoped beyond the bash profile.
+The extended purpose of this repo is allow for easy migration of most essential developer tools and environments from one MacOS machine to another. [xtra](./xtra) is scoped beyond the bash profile.